alexsoar/alexsoar/README.md

 🌱 My soft skills:
 Communication skills, responsibility, leadership skills, critical thinking, proactivity, ability to present concepts, justifying your design decisions, emotional intelligence

-- 💞️ I’m looking to collaborate on some react js projects
+📫 How to reach me:
-- 📫 How to reach me: write me in telegram @alexsoar
+Write me in telegram @alexsoar
-My Linkedin: Alex Soar
+My Linkedin: [Alex Soar (https://www.linkedin.com/in/alexsoar/)]

 <!---
 alexsoar/alexsoar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.